 Applicants who hold a bachelor's or higher degree from a university located in the United States or in another country in which English is both the primary spoken language of daily life (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom) and the medium of instruction OR have completed at least two years of full-time study at such an institution are exempted from the TOEFL/IELTS.
 For more information about UCLA's English language requirement, please visit: https://grad.ucla.edu/admissions/english-requirements/.

 Transcripts from all educational institutions attended (beyond secondary school or community college) must be uploaded in the online application by January 9th.
 Unofficial transcripts will be accepted during the application process.
 Official transcripts and documents are only required AFTER you have been admitted.
 Applicants who are officially notified will be required to submit official transcripts to the following address:

 UCLA Department of Design Media Arts, Graduate Advisor

 All applicants are also required to provide two letters of recommendation with the application.
 The Graduate Record Examination (GRE) is not required.

 A portfolio documenting no more than ten of the applicant's original works is required as a part of the UCLA Application for Graduate Admission.

 Formal faculty review of graduate applicant portfolios takes place in February of each year.
-Applicant finalists should be available for an in person interview or, alternatively, via telephone as part of the application process.
+Applicant finalists should be available for an in-person or Skype interview as a part of the application process.